Home > Top 10 > Undiscovered Lisbon > Where to stay? > Costs > How long? > 24 hours > 3 Days > 1 Week > Day trips > Beaches

 Torre de Belem as a fort

-At the time of construction, the fort was positioned in the middle of the Tejo, approximately 180m from the shoreline.
-The fort sits on a rocky outcrop which prior to the fort, had been dangerous to shipping.
-For protection, the fort was installed with 17 canons, and was one for the first Portuguese defensive structures to be designed to withstand an artillery barrage.
+At the time of construction (1514), the rocky outcrop on which the Torre de Belem sits upon, was approximately 180m from the shoreline.
+The finished tower was installed with 17 canons, and was one for the first Portuguese defensive structures to be designed to withstand an artillery barrage.

 These defences were not strong enough to withstand the attack by the Spanish navy in 1580, and surrender in only four hours.
 This defeat led to the Spanish claiming the Portuguese throne for over 60 years.
 The Spanish were not impressed by the Torre de Belem and used it only as a lowly political prison.